proactjs/proactjs/README.md

 ### Streaming

-Here is an example for implementation of click counter using Pro.Val and streams for click events:
+Here is an example for implementation of click counter using ProAct.Val and streams for click events:
 [fiddle](http://jsfiddle.net/meddle/2Wrfq/)